katiarp/Ufos/README.md

 One drawback of the current website is that the date search box was removed; yet, if we wanted to add it again, we could refine it.
 Previously the date search box allowed the user to enter any text; however, we could improve the date filter by allowing the user to select a date with a calendar.
 Using a calendar would let the user select a date and enter it in the correct format.

 Other recommendations for further development are alerts and buttons.
 For instance, we could alert the user that some filters were applied to the table and display the number of records matching the criteria.
-Another drawback of the current website is that it can only display the whole data again by removing the text of each input box to clear the filters, so we could also add a button to clear filters to make it easier for the user.
+Another drawback of the current website is that it can only display the entire data back by removing each text entry in the input boxes to clear the filters, so we could also add a button to clear filters to make it easier for the user.

 Dana’s website was an interesting project and UFO enthusiasts will certainly have a good time exploring this data.